Localization and global dynamics in the long-range discrete nonlinear Schr\"odinger equation: Introduction

+where $\delta^2 u_n := \sum\limits_{|j-n|=1} u_j - 2u_n$.
+The discrete model describes waveguide/resonator arrays with nearest-neighbor coupling, whereas the continuum model captures, e.g., pulse propagation in optical fibers or waveguides.
+The present work focuses on a nonlocal discrete variant with long-range interactions (LRI), where the coupling strength decays algebraically.
+The baseline model is

+referred to as the fractional discrete NLS (fDNLS) for convenience.
+We note that for $\alpha \in (0,2]$, \eqref{fdnls} can be viewed as a discretization of the continuum fractional NLSE \eqref{continuum_fnls}; instead, the analysis here treats more general LRI profiles \eqref{generalmodel} which extends to all $\alpha >0$.
+Recent similar studies include nonlocal DNLS dynamics and higher-dimensional extensions \cite{PhysRevE.55.6141,molina2020two,johansson1998switching,rasmussen1998localized}; for example, localized modes on a square lattice were reported numerically in \cite{molina2020two}.
+The results below extend DNLS to LRI coupling and complement the literature by (i) providing a rigorous asymptotic characterization of spatial decay of localized states across the full range of $\alpha$, (ii) analyzing modulational instability and the emergence of coherent structures, and (iii) deriving the Peierls–Nabarro barrier (PNB) and indicating its role on mobility.

-Unlike the vast amount of experimental results on waveguide arrays modeled by the DNLS, at time there is no concrete photonics-based array for which the fDNLS is an experimentally-verifiable model.
-We do believe, however, the results could pave the way to future realizations where non-locality presents a new degree of freedom.
-It should be noted that the continuum version of the fDNLS
+Unlike the multitude of experimental results on waveguide arrays modeled by the DNLS, at this time there is no concrete photonics-based array for which the fDNLS is an experimentally-verifiable model.
+We do believe, however, the results could pave the way to future realizations where nonlocality presents a new degree of freedom.
+As it relates to the continuum analogue